cushaw1/SCPSL-scp682/README.md

 # plugin content
 939-89 have chance to scp682 when it spawn，682 has following abilities:

-682 has more hp.and 682 can automatic heal himself over time
+682 has more hp，if 682 hp less than max hp，682 will automatic heal hp

 682 can destroy door like 096